Berulacks/yams/README.md

 ##### Via Systemd

 A Systemd user service unit file is included in the root of this repository (named `yams.service`).
 This can be used to automate starting/stopping YAMS on startup, for a specific user.
+(Note for users who installed from the AUR: The service file is automatically installed with the PKGBUILD, you just need to start it with `systemctl`)

 To install, copy it to `~/.config/systemd/user/` and run `systemctl --user enable --now yams` to enable/start it.
 Note that you should also [start mpd as a Systemd service](https://wiki.archlinux.org/index.php/Music_Player_Daemon#Autostart_with_systemd) to ensure YAMS actually loads up at the right time.
 You might also need to edit the path to the YAMS binary in the unit file if you installed the YAMS binary anywhere other than `/usr/bin/yams`